Improved Prediction of Settling Behaviour of Solid Particles through Machine Learning Analysis of Experimental Retention Time Data: Discussion

 \section{Discussion}

 In this study, we took a new approach to reveal the structure of empirical results.
-We utilized machine learning (ML) techniques to study the complex behavior of inertial particles crossing an interfacial stratified layer.
-We simplified the experimental setup to gain a substantial expansion of the previously unexplored parameter range and an unprecedented number of particle trajectories dataset.
+We utilized machine learning techniques to study the complex behavior of inertial particles crossing an interfacial stratified layer.
+We simplified the experimental setup to gain a substantial expansion of the previously unexplored parameter range and an unprecedented number of particle trajectory datasets.
 With this data, we aimed to find a correlation that covers our and previous results.
 All the experimental results are open to the community, and we hope that additional ideas and new correlations can be found through new approaches.

-We also find, consistently with previous results~\cite{fernando1999, Abaid2004, mandel2020, verso2019}, that not all particles (in our case, 18\% of all the trajectories) in this parameter range experience slowdown and minimal velocity.
-Unfortunately, we do not have a good explanation for this effect.
-We suspect that particle rotation, an insufficient time between particle releases, non-spherical shapes, or maybe an oscillating interface, could cause the discrepancy.
-New experiments would probably be necessary to understand this problem better.
+Consistently with previous results~\cite{fernando1999, Abaid2004, mandel2020, verso2019}, we also find that not all particles in this parameter range experience slowdown and minimal velocity.
+In our case, 18\% of all the trajectories did not experience a minima.
+More research is needed to understand why this effect occurs, but possible factors include particle rotation, the timing of particle release, non-spherical shapes, or interface oscillation.
+New experiments would be necessary to better understand this effect.

-We demonstrate that the normalized delay time ($\hat{\tau}$) has a stronger dependence on the newly selected forms of dimensionless parameters, shown in Fig.~\ref{fig:3_suggested_corr}.
+We demonstrate that the normalized delay time ($\hat{\tau}$) has a stronger dependence on the newly selected forms of dimensionless parameters rather than the conventional form, as shown in Fig.~\ref{fig:conv_vs_select}.
 We also inspect the selected forms of the dimensionless parameters and infer the possible meaning of the selection.
 Thus, $\hat{Re}$ is based on average velocity and not on the entrance velocity as it was suggested by previous works~\cite{fernando1999, verso2019}.
 The Reynolds number does depend on the particle size, and it represents the so-called particle Reynolds number.

 The particle density is normalized to the averaged fluid density (which is the approximate density of the interface, assuming linear density gradient).
 It seems to be more reasonable to incorporate both densities instead of the conventional $\rho_2/\rho_1$.